Large whale tail coming out of water with zodiac and Antarctica icebergs behind it

 Polar travelers pose for the camera while paddling an inflatable yellow kayak among snowfields in calm water.

-Antarctic Express Fly the Drake Cruise plane with passengers boarding the plane to Antarctica.
+Antarctic Express Fly the Drake Cruise plane with passengers deboarding the plane onto the gravel airstrip in Antarctica.

 Polar travelers in yellow jackets cruise calm water in a black Zodiac boat beside a snowfield under blue sky in Antarctica.